 11°CHARACTERISTICS OF THE UNITS

 EUR units are denominated in euro.
 Thousandths of units may be issued.
+USD units are denominated in US Dollars.
+Thousandths of units may be issued.
+Hedged units are hedged against currency risk.

 12°SUBSCRIPTION AND REDEMPTION PROCEDURES